davidandreoletti/settingsapi-core-lib/README.rst

 THANKS TO
 ================================================================================
-- Jonathan Wallace for producing such the libjson library which is used internaly to read/write JSON based configuration files.
+- Jonathan Wallace for producing libjson library which is used internaly to read/write JSON based configuration files.